How to watch Apple’s WWDC 2018 livestream

 Apple’s annual Worldwide Developers Conference (WWDC) is about to start, and we’re expecting a lot of news today.
-WWDC 2018 is being held in San Jose, California from June 4-8.
+WWDC 2018 is being held at San Jose, California’s McEnery Convention Center from June 4-8.

 CEO Tim Cook will head up the event’s keynote speech starting at 10 a.m.
 Pacific, and you can watch it live online from this link.
 Additional developer sessions will be streamed over the course of the next several days.